1. Jainism was founded by__________.

 Explanation: It reflects ultimate non-attachment and discipline.

-90. Jain architecture is best represented by:
+90. Jain architecture is best represented by__________.

 A) Dilwara temples (Mount Abu)